openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 The fastest way to make it work locally is to use Docker, you only need to setup git, see the [Docker setup guide](docker/README.md).
 Otherwise, for a local setup you will need:
-* Ruby 2.3.7 and bundler
+* Ruby 2.4.4 and bundler (check current Ruby version in [.ruby-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.ruby-version) file)
 * PostgreSQL database
 * Chrome (for testing)

 The following guides will provide OS-specific step-by-step instructions to get these requirements installed:
 - [Ubuntu Setup Guide][ubuntu]
+- [Debian Setup Guide][debian]
 - [OSX Setup Guide][osx]

 If you are likely to need to manage multiple version of ruby on your local machine, we recommend version managers such as [rbenv](https://github.com/rbenv/rbenv) or [RVM](https://rvm.io/).